 - Put the drained rice in a blender and slowly pour in 1 cup of cold water while blending.
 Blend until the rice is mostly smooth.
 Pour this into the steel pot.
 Add the drained urad dal and methi seeds to the blender and slowly pour the in remaining 1 cup of cold water while blending.
 Blend until the dal is a fluffy, almost foam-like consistency.
 Pour this into the steel inner pot.
 Mix the blended rice and dal together.

-- Store the batter in the fridge for up to a week, or keep it in the freezer for up to a month.
+- Use the batter to make idlis the first couple days, then use the batter to make crispy dosas or savory “pancakes” the rest of the week.
+You can store the batter in the fridge for up to a week, or keep it in the freezer for up to a month.

 How to Make Idli (Steamed Rice Cakes):